lupsi12/lupsi12/README.md

 <a href="mailto:kefalisil9@gmail.com">
   <img align="left" alt="Email" width="22px" src="https://user-images.githubusercontent.com/27498814/109384016-3e2a0e00-78fb-11eb-8547-a1fe5998a1f9.png" />
 </a>

 <br />

 <br />

 I'm a Software Developer mostly working on the backend.
 I am developing projects with .NET Exploring is an exciting thing.
-Travels, music, designs and technologies are my interests.

 <br/>